elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ## Variables scope

-It is important to bear in mind that variables defined inside `try/catch/rescue/after` blocks do not leak to the outer context.
-This is because the `try` block may fail and as such the variables may never be bound in the first place.
+Similar to `case`, `cond`, `if` and other constructs in Elixir, variables defined inside `try/catch/rescue/after` blocks do not leak to the outer context.
 In other words, this code is invalid:

 ```elixir
 iex> try do